When applying to your study abroad program, please be sure to indicate that you would like to receive information about funding your program.

 January 15: Verified moderate to high need students who apply by the early scholarship deadline will be notified of their awards by this date.

-February 1: Final scholarship deadline
+February 1: Final scholarship and SMU Abroad application deadline

 February 10: Applicants who apply by the final scholarship deadline will be notified of their awards by this date.